peterhajas/appdirt/readme.md

 #### Local Constants

  - `window` - an `NSWindow` with standard window controls.
-Closing the window with the close control will automatically close the script
+Closing the window with the close control will automatically close the script.
+This window supports fullscreen and split view
  - `viewController` - an `NSViewController` as the `contentViewController` of `window`
  - `view` - an `NSView` managed by `viewController`.
 It's configured to `wantsLayer`
  - `layer` - the `CALayer` acting as the backing store of `view`